 The Super Bowl is without a doubt one of the biggest sporting events in the world (World Cup fans, feel free to weigh in here), and an unofficial national holiday in the United States.
 But, do you know how the Super Bowl got its name?
 It may (or may not) be related to a toy ball.

 How did the super bowl get its name?

 In the 1960s, pro football was split into two leagues, the established NFL and the newly-formed AFL (American Football League).
-Eventually they would merge, and a title game was a byproduct of the merger.
-When the league tried to come up with a game name, Time.com says “World Series of Football,” “The Big One,” and “Pro Bowl” were considered—but the first one was a copy of Major League Baseball, and “Pro Bowl” would have conflicted with the annual NFL all-star game.
-The first game between the Packers and Chiefs in January, 1967 ended up carrying the rather straightforward moniker of “AFL-NFL Championship Game.”
-Catchy, but can you market that one?
-The next two stayed with the rather bland “World Championship Game” tag.
+Eventually, they would merge, and a competitive game for the title of best in the NFL was a byproduct of the merger.
+When the league tried to come up with a game name, Time.com says “World Series of Football,” “The Big One,” and “Pro Bowl” were considered.
+But, the first one was a copy of Major League Baseball, and “Pro Bowl” would have conflicted with the annual NFL all-star game.

 Do you have a soft spot for roman numerals?
 If you think you know your Vs from your Is, take our roman numeral quiz!